FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3b.md

 ![](../../images/3/102.png)

-The node/express-backend resides now in Heroku server.
-When the root address that is of the from https://glacial-ravine-74819.herokuapp.com/ is accessed, browser loads and executes the React app that fetches the json-data from the Heroku server.
+The node/express-backend now resides in the Heroku server.
+When the root address that is of the form https://glacial-ravine-74819.herokuapp.com/ is accessed, the browser loads and executes the React app that fetches the json-data from the Heroku server.

 ###  Streamlining deploying of the frontend